centralstatz/readmit/DEVNOTES.md

 Contains daily notes with details about how things were developed.
 Primarily following https://r-pkgs.org/.

+# 12/2/2025

+* Converting vignette to article (https://r-pkgs.org/vignettes.html#sec-vignettes-article) because I want a lot of useful graphics that won't work with vignette.
+Also can remove the `purrr` dependency then. `use_article("investigating-an-hsr.qmd", title = "Investigating a Hospital-Specific Report (HSR)")`.
+Notice I used quarto instead of Rmd.
+* Actually per [this issue](https://github.com/r-lib/pkgdown/issues/2830), and the errors I was getting, I'm reverting back to `Rmd` (`use_article("investigating-an-hsr.Rmd", title = "Investigating a Hospital-Specific Report (HSR)")`)

 # 12/1/2025

 * Added "Suggests" dependency on `purrr` since it is used in the vignette (`use_package("purrr", type = "Suggests")`).
 Described here: https://r-pkgs.org/vignettes.html#sec-vignettes-eval-option